markevans/dragonfly/extra_docs/Encoding.md

     app.register_encoder(MyEncoder)

-If the encoder is {Configurable configurable}, we can configure it as we register it if we need to
+If the encoder is {Dragonfly::Configurable configurable}, we can configure it as we register it if we need to

     app.register_encoder(MyEncoder) do |e|
       e.some_attribute = 'hello'